jeogarty/PRODIGY_CS_05/README.md

 Prerequisites:
 1. Python 3.x: If you don't have Python installed yet, you can download it from python.org.
 2. matplotlib: If you don't have matplotlib library installed yet, you can download it from matplotlib.org.
+3. scapy: If you don't have scapy library installed yet, you can download it from scapy.net.

 Features:
 1. Packet Capture: Captures network packets on a specified interface or all interfaces.